bexultantokan/First-Circle-Code-Test/README.md

 * I tried to make functions as reusable as possible.

 If you have any questions, please don't hesitate to contact me.
 Thanks!

+UPD: The Firebase credentials were banned by google for exposing them on Github.
+Please ask Mr. Justin Hart to forward the new ones, I've sent them to him.
+Sorry for the inconvenience caused.